 The 222nd General Assembly (2016) of the Presbyterian Church (U.S.A.) called the church to confess its complicity and repudiate the Doctrine of Discovery.
 The action also called for a review of the history of the doctrine and the writing of a report on the doctrine.

-Offered below is the reformatted version of the Doctrine of Discovery report going to the 223rd GA (2018).
+Offered below is the reformatted version of the Doctrine of Discovery report approved by the 223rd GA (2018).

 Multiple resources, including historical background, worship suggestions and videos are available on a new web page devoted to the Church’s stand on the Doctrine of Discovery.